Exeter Airport: History

 Exeter Airport was situated on land acquired by Exeter Corporation by compulsory purchase.
 It was leased and operated by Straight Corporation who also set up the Exeter Aero Club.
 The airfield officially opened on 31 May 1937 and operated from a "tented" terminal before the permanent buildings were complete.
 Jersey Airways immediately inaugurated a summer service of eight flights per week from Jersey in de Havilland DH.84 Dragons.
 Railway Air Services ran connecting flights on to Plymouth and Bristol.

 Wartime use

-In World War II, RAF Exeter was an important RAF Fighter Command airfield during the Battle of Britain.
+In the Second World War, RAF Exeter was an important RAF Fighter Command airfield during the Battle of Britain.
 RAF Exeter was used by the United States Army Air Forces (USAAF) Ninth Air Force as a D-Day troop transport base with Douglas C-47 Skytrain transports dropping paratroops near Carentan to land on the Normandy Beachhead.
 It was known as USAAF Station AAF-463.

 Two brass plaques on the wall near the airport's observation lounge commemorate the activities of 3 squadrons of the Polish Air Forces in France and Great Britain that were based at Exeter during World War II, and commend their actions in defence of the city of Exeter.